Mohammad Jusuf: Death

 Jusuf died on 8 September 2004.

 Family

 Jusuf was married to Elly Saelan, with whom he had one son.

 Miscellaneous

 Although Amirmachmud had subtly accused him of being ambitious, Jusuf remained a close friend with his fellow Supersemar eyewitness.
-Before Amirmachmud died, he requested that Jusuf attended the funeral.
+Before Amirmachmud died, he requested that Jusuf attend the funeral.
 However, Jusuf was unable to attend Amirmachmud's funeral.
 Jusuf also received a secret letter from Amirmachmud.